reyno120/Clean-Architecture/README.md

 ### Domain Layer
 * DDD & Aggregates
 * Strongly Typed Id's

+The Domain layer sits at the center of our application.
+This is where me model our business entities using Domain-Driven Design.
+An entity is an object in your business domain that has an identity.
+An aggregate is a collection of entities
 ### Application Layer
 ### Service Layer
 ### Persistence Layer